 All industry standard parallel ports conform to the Centronics standard which is almost exclusively used to connect printers.
-For this reason, parallel ports are referred to as jr Newsletter is published monthly by Crider Associates, P.O.
+For this reason, parallel ports are referred to as ir Newsletter is published monthly by Crider Associates, P.O.
 Box 163, Southbury, CT 06488.
-Tom Publisher; Dorothy A. Crider.
-DeBisschop, Editor.
+Tom Crider.
+Publisher: Dorothy A. DeBisschop, Editor.
 Subscriptions are \$23 per year.
 Although every attempt has been made to insure that statements contained in this publication are accurate, neither the publisher, editor, or writers assume any responsibility for their accuracy.
-PCir is a trademark of the International Business Machine Corp., which has no connection with this publication.
+PCjr is a trademark of the International Business Machine Corp., which has no connection with this publication.